I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_rpmb_unit_descriptor.md

 </tr>
 </table>

-`bMemoryType`

-Specifies the desired memory type.
-Equal to 0x0F.

-`bProvisioningType`

-Specifies the provisioning type.
+`bLUQueueDepth`

+Specifies the logical unit queue depth.
+Can be any value from 0x00 to 0xff.

 `bPSASensitive`